 When You Just Can’t Stay Sober: What It Means

 What if you try to undertake 30 days of sobriety and find you can’t make it?
 Transitioning to a life without alcohol can be challenging, and there can be many reasons why quitting alcohol fails.
 There are external triggers to drink, such as peer pressure from work colleagues or friends in your social circle who don’t know how to deal with someone who isn’t drinking.
 These can be huge stumbling blocks.
 Giving up alcohol takes commitment and fortitude.
 You may have to avoid the people in your life who push you into having “just one drink.”
 But what does it mean if you can’t quit drinking because of internal triggers?
 If you cave in to alcohol cravings and relapse after a couple of days without drinking, you may have physical or psychological alcohol dependency.
 Alcohol is an addictive substance, and drinking heavily or steadily over time can lead to dependency and an alcohol use disorder.
 If you find that after a couple of days without alcohol you are struggling with a lot of stress and overwhelming negative emotions, this can be an indication that you have an underlying mental health issue, such as anxiety or depression.
 Like many people, you may be relying on alcohol to diminish or numb those difficult feelings — “self-medicating” your feelings away.
 If this seems like a possibility, it might be time to consult a mental health professional for an evaluation and appropriate treatment.
 Once any underlying issues are addressed and treated, giving up alcohol will be that much easier.
 Sources: 8 Things That Happen When You Stop Drinking Alcohol.
 Meghan Rabbitt.
 Health, Prevention, September 2015.
-I Gave Up Alcohol For 1 Week, and This Is What Happened.
 Our liver vacation: Is a dry January really worth it?
 New Scientist Staff.
 New Scientist, December 2013.
 Alcohol and Nutrition.
 Betty Kovacs Harbolic, MS, RD.
 Medicine Net, February 2016.